C00ldudeNoonan/simple-dbt-runner/README.md

-# Simple DBT Runners
+# Simple dbt Runners

-DBT Cloud: who needs it?
+dbt Cloud: who needs it?
 With this repo, not you!

 This repo gives you the ability to run DBT in production using GitHub Actions.
 There are several basic GH Action workflows you can take a modify for your needs: